netobserv/documents/blogs/lokiless/lokiless.md

 }
 ```

-It get fields from deserialized JSON:
+It gets fields from deserialized JSON:

 ```
 	if v, ok := rawFlow[fields.Bytes]; ok {